Maritime Event - Tuia 250

 - all constables; and all police employees who are not constables authorised for the purpose by the Commissioner of Police

 - all members of the New Zealand Defence Force authorised for the purpose by the Chief of Defence Force

 - harbourmasters employed or engaged by any harbour controlling authority

-- such other persons as may for the time being be authorised for the purpose by the regional council within whose region the event or occasion is being held.
+- such other persons as may for the time being be authorised for the purpose by the regional council within whose region the even or occasion is being held.